zachary-reyes/blockchain-developer-bootcamp-final-project/README.md

 ([Ganache](https://dapp-world.com/blogs/01/how-to-connect-ganache-with-metamask-and-deploy-smart-contracts-on-remix-without-1619847868947)) network
 - Import the first account from Ganache into your Metamask wallet *This seemed easier to me than using a public testnet where one has to scavenge for testETH faucets*
+- **IMPORTANT NOTE: USER MUST MANUALLY REFRESH THE PAGE AFTER CONFIRMING METAMASK TRANSACTION TO SEE STATE CHANGES**

+## Directory Structure
+- `build`: created with deployment to github pages
+- `migrations`: Migration files for deploying contracts
+- `src`: contains `abis`, `components`, and `contracts` directories along with a few other files necessary for rendering the frontend
+- `test`: 5 passing tests for smart contract

+## Address for NFT Certification
+`0x691385FB77dc1390caEaBfd7564ca7e1F9f65B7D`